levsero/test_embed/doc/zesettings.md

 * [position](#position)
 * [zIndex](#zindex)

-The contact form has the following settings:
+The widget's `contactForm` object, which represents the contact form, has the following settings:

 * [attachments](#attachments)
 * [subject](#subject)
 * [suppress](#suppress)
 * [title](#title)

-The Help Center element has the following settings:
+The widget's `helpCenter` object, which represents the Help Center element, has the following settings:

 * [chatButton](#chatButton)
 * [filter](#filter)